Skip to content

 └── <YourProject>.sln

-Add this to .gitignore to keep the model cache out of source control:
+Add this to .gitignore to keep the model cache and logs out of source control:

 Step 3 — Configure Tryll Client in Project Settings